ladachr-dot/Learning-bioinformatic/Rosalind/string_algorithms/README.md

-### 🧬 String Algorithms (Алгоритмы на строках)
+### 🧬 String Algorithms (`string_algorithms`)

-В этом разделе собраны решения задач, демонстрирующие навыки эффективной обработки текстовой биоинформационной информации. Упор сделан на работу с памятью, скорость алгоритмов и понимание биологических структур данных.

----
+This section contains solutions demonstrating skills in efficient processing of textual bioinformatics information.
+Emphasis is placed on memory management, algorithmic speed, and understanding biological data structures.

-##### 🛠 Реализованные задачи:
+##### 🛠 Solved Tasks:

-1) Поиск мотивов и паттернов
+1. Motif and Pattern Searching
 SUBS (Finding a Motif in DNA)

-> Что делает: Находит все позиции вхождения заданной подстроки в последовательность.
-> Особенности: Два варианта реализации (базовый str.find и регулярные выражения).

-2) Сравнительный анализ последовательностей
+> What it does: Finds all starting positions of a given substring within a sequence.
+> Features: Two implementation variants (basic `str.find` and regular expressions).

+2. Comparative Sequence Analysis
 LCSM (Finding a Shared Motif)

-> Что делает: Поиск самой длинной общей подстроки для набора данных в формате FASTA.

-3) Трансформация строк
+> What it does: Identifies the longest common substring for a dataset in FASTA format.

+3. String Transformation
 REVC (Complementing a Strand of DNA)

-> Что делает: Формирует обратный комплемент цепи ДНК.
-> Суть: Реализация базового алгоритма реверсии и замены нуклеотидов
->       (A-T, C-G) без использования тяжелых библиотек, для понимания
->       основ работы с антипараллельными цепями.
+> What it does: Generates the reverse complement of a DNA strand.
+> Core: Implementation of the basic reversal and nucleotide substitution algorithm (A-T, C-G) without using heavy libraries, to understand the fundamentals of working with antiparallel strands.